WhySoCodius/UTOR-KickStarter_Analysis/README.md

 ### Purpose

 The goal is to look at how Louise's play "Fever" relates to the different campaigns, as well as the monthly trend in Project Launch Dates throughout time.
-Whether or not the "Launch Date" & "Funding Goals" are relevant, and whether they influenc the project's Outcome - "Successful," "Failed," or "Canceled."
+Whether or not the "Launch Date" & "Funding Goals" are relevant, and whether they influence the project's Outcome - "Successful," "Failed," or "Canceled."

 ## Analysis and Challenges